Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 Allowing faster vehicles to overtake

 Pull in to a passing place (or stop opposite) to allow faster vehicles to overtake.
 They may have a ferry to catch or an appointment to keep.
-Nobody denies your right to drive at 30mph and admire the scenery, but please don't make everyone do the same.
+Nobody denies your right to drive at 30mph and admire the scenery, but please don't make everyone else do the same.

 Don't park in Passing Places